asantanabo/utilities/README.md

 calculations like in the GA case.

 The ising.py is a code to generate the best configuration based on the free energy and could be further used for polymeric blends and simulation of mobility.

+The gfnxtb_input.py is a code perform calculations with the semiempirical method GFN-XTB in cluster with pbs configurations.
+This is with the aim of studying systems of polymers with exotic atoms like Ge, Se and As which are not parametrized in DFTB+.